Save a Spot – Popular Tour to Culebra

 Paddleboarding in Culebra

-While the Condado Lagoon in San Juan is a very popular destination for paddleboarding in Puerto Rico, those wishing more tranquil settings head to the Spanish Virgin Islands of Vieques and Culebra.
+While Condado Lagoon in San Juan is a very popular destination for paddleboarding in Puerto Rico, those wishing for more tranquil settings head to the Spanish Virgin Islands of Vieques and Culebra.
 Culebra’s waters on the west coast around the Nature Reserve are calm.
-Bring your snorkel gear and be sure to take a break to explore the world underneath.
-Paddleboard on your own, schedule lessons or go on a guided tour.
+Paddleboard on your own, schedule lessons, or go on a guided tour.

 - Bright Paddle – +1 787-710-4324